linux-system-roles/mssql/README.md

 If you want to upgrade your SQL Server 2017 to 2019, set the `mssql_version` variable to `2019` and this variable to `true`.

+Note that the role does not support downgrading SQL Server.

 Default: `false`

 Type: `bool`